FranciskaDendooven/atrium/README.md

 ## Bugs

-> - You have to reload the page, when posting several comments.
+> - When posting several comments, the user has to reload the page,

 # Team